encord-team/encord-client-python/docs/source/tutorials/datasets/adding_data_to_datasets.rst

 ***********

 You can add data to datasets in multiple ways.
-You can both use |company| storage, as described next, and you can :ref:`add data from a private cloud <adding_data_to_datasets:Adding data from a private cloud>` to retain complete control of the data.
+You can both use |company| storage, as described next, and you can :ref:`add data from a private cloud <tutorials/datasets/adding_data_to_datasets:Adding data from a private cloud>` to retain complete control of the data.

 .. note::
     The following examples assume that you have an :class:`.EncordClientDataset` initialised as variable ``dataset_client`` and :ref:`authenticated <authentication:Authenticate with Encord>`.